Philadelphia and Western Railroad: Equipment

 A third and older type was the "Strafford Car," built between 1924 and 1929.
 The last Strafford Car was retired on March 30, 1990.
 These MU's originally had bulkhead doors to permit passengers to walk from car to car, high-mounted headlights, trolley poles, and vestibule steps.
 The bulkhead doors, vestibule steps, and trolley poles were later removed and headlights relocated to below the windshield to make them more aerodynamic and their motors were rewired from 60 to 100 hp, increasing their top speed from 45 to 70 mph, making them easier to keep up with the newer Bullet trains.
 By this time the overhead wire in the carbarn area was replaced with extension wire which attached to the third rail shoes to move the MU equipment.

 Three other Strafford-type cars, called the 50-series, were purchased from Brill in 1920.
 They were wider and longer than the later Straffords and never had vestibule steps.
 They were never rebuilt, so with their top speed still only 45 mph, they had to be used strictly in rush hour short-turn service so they wouldn't get in the way of the other much faster trains.
 They were finally scrapped in 1952.

 Many, widely varied proposals were made to get new equipment for the P&W line but were never carried out.
 In 1948, St. Louis Car Co. offered a proposal for new cars of a double-ended PCC-type design.
 In 1964 a 65 ft, high-platform Budd Silverliner-type MU was proposed.
 There has been much speculation that these cars were actually under construction at Budd when the order was cancelled and the cars became the Rail Diesel Cars that were later sold to Brazil for use on their narrow-gauge mountain-climbing lines; these cars were retired just recently.
 Then in the late 1970s it was proposed to add on to the order for the Broad St. Subway cars from Kawasaki with a modified door arrangement.
-In 1982 a proposal was made to make the line into a wide-gauge, overhead wire, low-platform trolley line which would become connected with the Media and Sharon Hill lines at 69th St. Then a compromise proposal was made for a modified Kawasaki LRV with high-platform doors and standard gauge trucks.
+In 1982 a proposal was made to make the line into a wide-gauge, overhead wire, low-platform trolley line which would become connected with the Media–Sharon Hill Line at 69th St. Then a compromise proposal was made for a modified Kawasaki LRV with high-platform doors and standard gauge trucks.
 These cars would have looked similar to PCC streetcars with their single, centered headlight and two-piece windshield.
 Eventually by the late 1980s the order was finally placed for the current fleet of N-5 cars.